Estate Planning 101

 Essential Estate Planning Insights

-Sometimes, we forget that there are other important things we need to take care of to ensure that those same people have the resources they need after we’re gone.
-Talking about end-of-life plans and discussions on drafting wills, trusts, medical directives, and powers of attorney are oftentimes either pushed into the future or avoided altogether.
-As is the case with financial planning, it is never too early to create and implement an estate plan, and it can be a process that creates peace of mind for you and your family, knowing that if something happens, there is a plan.
+Every year during the month of February, we buy flowers, cards, and gifts to celebrate the people that we love.
+Sometimes we forget that there are other important things we need to take care of to ensure that those same people have the resources that they need after we’re gone, and that we maximize the potential benefit to our heirs.
+Talking about end-of-life plans and discussions on drafting wills, trusts, medical directives, and powers of attorney are oftentimes either pushed into the future or avoided completely.
+As is the case with financial planning, it is never too early to create and implement an estate plan, and it can be a process that creates peace of mind for you and your family knowing that if something happens, there is a plan.
+Below are a few general concepts which can help you start thinking through an estate plan before going to visit with your attorney.

 Last Will & Testament